Alastair Goodlad: High Commissioner to Australia

 Labour Prime Minister Tony Blair then appointed Goodlad as High Commissioner to Australia.
 Goodlad accepted the office of Steward and Bailiff of the Chiltern Hundreds on 28 June 1999 to formally vacate his parliamentary seat, triggering the 1999 Eddisbury by-election.

 Goodlad took up office as High Commissioner in 2000.
 At the end of his term in 2005, he was replaced by former Secretary of State for Scotland, Helen Liddell.

 House of Lords

 On 19 July 2005, he was created a life peer as Baron Goodlad, of Lincoln in the County of Lincolnshire, and was introduced in the House of Lords the following day.
 He sits on the Conservative benches and was chairman of the Constitution Select Committee from 2008 to 2010.

 In 2007, Goodlad was appointed Chairman of the Britain–Australia Society.

 Personal life

-Goodlad married Cecilia Hurst in 1968 and has two sons.
+Goodlad married Cecilia Barbara Hurst, granddaughter of David Lindsay, 27th Earl of Crawford in 1968 and has two sons.